 You may hear a lot about Leptospirosis, otherwise known as Weil’s Disease, an occasionally deeply unpleasant infection that can be spread via the urine of many mammals, chiefly rats.
 Cases of this are pretty rare in the UK (since the spirochetes that spread the infection can only live in temperate to warm conditions) but they have occurred.
 More realistically, a lot of rubbish gets chucked in the river, so follow some basic safety measures:

 Either wear something on your feet, or don’t touch the bottom of the river.
 Getting a pair of old trainers soggy is a lot better than getting broken glass in your soles.
 Try not to swallow riverwater, and don’t swim if you have cuts or abraded skin.
 Most importantly, watch out for currents, especially near weirs or forks in the river.
 A few sad cases of drowning occur every year, and overenthusiastic swinging of punting poles won’t help.
 Just take usual precautions: watch out for hazards and be (or be near) a strong, sensible swimmer.

 Punting Dos and Don'ts

-When punting through the University Parks it is usual for ladies to alight and walk round that part of the river known as Parson's Pleasure ( see H1 on Daily Info's Oxford map).
+When punting through the University Parks it is usual for ladies to alight and walk round that part of the river known as Parson's Pleasure.
 This was traditionally reserved for nude bathing by male academics.
 There is a much-told story of a group of dons being startled by a puntload of ladies.
 They all rushed to cover the less acceptable parts of their anatomy with their hands - except one, who covered his face instead.
 In reply to the remonstrations of the others he said "I cannot answer for the rest of you, but I felt it important to cover that part of me by which I am most easily recognised."